 “teens” means those individuals aged 13 – 17 years.

-General Provisions

 Scope and application

-General coverage: The Code applies to all marketing communications, , regardless of form, format or medium of delivery.
+General coverage: The Code applies to all marketing communications, regardless of form, format or medium of delivery.
 The concept of marketing communications should be interpreted broadly (see definitions) with their primary purpose being commercial, aimed at promoting products or influencing consumers’ behaviour.
 The Code applies to the marketing communication in its entire content and form, including testimonials, remunerated posts and statements and audio or visual material originating from other sources and material factors with an impact on ad content likely to influence consumer decisions.
 The fact that the content or form of a marketing communication may originate wholly or in part from other sources does not justify non-observance of the Code rules.

-The Code does not universally apply to all forms of corporate communication.
+General exemptions: The Code does not universally apply to all forms of corporate communication.
 For example, it may not cover corporate public affairs messaging in press releases and media statements, information contained within annual reports, or details mandated for product labels.

 It may be necessary to identify the primary purpose of a communication to determine if it falls within the scope of a marketing communication.